 It is no accident that AIS is known for the respectful way students and teachers engage with each other at school.
-From lessons in mindfulness in the Primary School, to cyber safer and appropriate relationships in the Secondary School, specific student welfare lessons are timetabled into every classroom cross the School, with age-specific learning delivered to support AIS students in their character development.
+From lessons in mindfulness in its Primary School, to cyber safe and appropriate relationships in its Secondary School, specific student welfare lessons are timetabled into every classroom across AIS, with age-specific learning delivered to support AIS students in their character development.
 With the support of the staff, students build the social capital necessary to grow into leaders in their communities.
-The entire program is designed to help students make good choices in life and so build respect.
+The entire programme is designed to help students make good choices in life and so build respect.

-In the Kindergarten and Primary School, class teachers are responsible for care of their students and are the first key person for students and their parents regarding any concerns that may arise.
-These staff are supported by the Deputy Principal and Principal of the Kindergarten and Primary School.
+In AIS’s Kindergarten and Primary School, class teachers are responsible for taking care of their students, and are the first key person for students and their parents regarding any concerns that may arise.
+These members of staff are supported by the Principal and Deputy Principal of the Kindergarten and Primary School.

 Kindergarten & Primary School

-In the Kindergarten and Primary School, class teachers are the first point of contact for parent as they provide support and care for each child’s individual needs each day.
+In AIS’s Kindergarten and Primary School, class teachers are the first point of contact for the parents as they provide support and care for each child’s individual needs each day.
 Each Kindergarten and Primary School class also has a Vietnamese Support Teacher to assist students.
 The teachers’ and support teachers’ dedication, care and compassion for the children help build trust, integrity and honesty.
 This also helps in developing positive relationships with other adults over their time at AIS.
-Should the need arise, Homeroom teachers are supported by the Principal and Deputy Principal of the Primary School and Kindergarten, who are responsible to the Executive Principal for the student welfare and teaching in the Primary School and Kindergarten across the Thao Dien and Thu Thiem campuses.
+Should the need arise, teachers are supported by the Principal and Deputy Principal of the Primary School and Kindergarten, who are responsible to the Executive Principal for both the student welfare and educational programmes in the Primary School and Kindergarten across the Thao Dien and Thu Thiem Campuses.